 Sway slightly from side to side or ask a friend to nudge you.
 Notice how you feel.
-Does this position feel more or less grounded than before?
+Does this position feel more or less grounded than you did before?
 Shift between the stances and notice the differences.

-The Most Grounded Person You Know
+3. The Most Grounded Person You Know

-Pick the Best
+4. Pick the Best

 Shift into the position you have chosen, remember those images, smells, or sounds.
 Hold this for a few moments and notice how you feel.

-One way to create this anchor is to associate the feeling of being grounded with a key word, name, or image: perhaps simply the word ‘Ground’ or ‘Lincoln’, or the image of an ‘Oak Tree’.
+One way to create this anchor is to associate your feeling of being grounded with a key word, name, or image: perhaps the word ‘Ground’ or ‘Lincoln’ or the image of an ‘Oak Tree’.

 Now return to your best feeling of being grounded, the one you want to be able to recall at will, and make that feeling as strong as you can.
-At the same time set up your chosen anchor: touch the part of your body in the way you have chosen (or focus on the key word or image) while at the same time strongly recreating the feelings of groundedness.
+At the same time set up your chosen anchor: touch the part of your body in the way you have chosen (or focus on the key word or image).

 After a few moments return to your highly grounded state and re-initiate the anchor.
 Repeat until the anchor becomes associated with the feelings of groundedness.
-This might require practice over a few days.

-Adapted from Inner Leadership: tools for building inspiration in times of change.
+Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.